If You Destroy Nature, Nature Will Destroy You: A Wake-Up Call on Environmental Neglect

 Astounded, I told him it’s wrong to do this, not just because it is illegal but also because such an activity is depleting groundwater, for which every one of us will have to pay the price one day.
 But he just gave me a derisive look, one that is generally reserved for environmental activists.
 Now, I am not an activist, but I do understand certain simple things as importance of conservation of water and maintaining of ecological balance which makes me speak on these issues…

-I firmly believe that most of the natural calamities that we are facing today are “man-made”, I mean human beings are the precursors to such tragedies.
+I firmly believe that most of the natural calamities we face today are, in fact, man-made disasters.
+Human actions are the primary triggers behind these tragedies.

 Life&More